SaadBaig/DDoSing-DEFCON-2026/README.md

 ## Background

-Rich Compton runs the DDoS Village at DEFCON.
+Rich Compton runs the DDoS Community at DEFCON.
 After introductions, we started brainstorming what to build around DDoS.
 Compton works on the [KimWolf botnet](https://en.wikipedia.org/wiki/Mirai_(malware)) at Comcast and is well versed in DDoS campaigns — KimWolf leverages cheap consumer IoT devices like WiFi repeaters for its attacks.

 We bought 10 Temu WiFi repeaters (Zbtlink ZBT-WE1526) and started hacking away.